danielrod99/Angular-Project-Crud/README.md

-# ProyectoAngular
+# Angular Project

-This project was made using Angular 9 and is a simple CRUD for projects With this project you can create, read, update, and delete the information that is stored in a Mongo DB This project uses the api-rest-nodejs-practice project
+This project was made using Angular 9 and is a simple CRUD for projects.
+With this project you can create, read, update, and delete the information that is stored in a Mongo DB This project uses the api-rest-nodejs-practice project (https://github.com/danielrod99/api-rest-nodejs-practice.git)